13 Jul 2026, Mon

-According to residents, several vehicles stopped outside a local home, drawing groups of participants and onlookers onto private lawns.
-When the homeowner attempted to ask the crowd to leave, he was surrounded and attacked by at least five to ten people.
-The assault left him with a fractured shoulder, broken ribs and injuries to his face.
-His arm remained in a sling as he recounted how quickly the situation escalated.
+According to residents, several vehicles stopped outside a local home, drawing a crowd of participants and onlookers onto private lawns.
+When the homeowner asked the group to leave, he was reportedly surrounded and attacked by between five and ten people.
+The assault left him with a fractured shoulder, broken ribs, and facial injuries, requiring his arm to be placed in a sling.

 @nypost